 Segment rules based on product usage allow you to group users based on specific interactions within your app.
 These include:

-• Track Event.
-Visitors who generated or didn't generate Track Events.
+- Track Event.
+Visitors who did or didn't generate a specific Track Event.

-All guide interaction rules can be eligible for guide targeting, depending on the selected criteria.
-For example, segmenting by the number of views on a Page isn't eligible for guide targeting, but segmenting by whether a Page was ever viewed is eligible.
+All product usage rules can be eligible for guide targeting, depending on the selected criteria.
+For example, segmenting by whether a Page was ever viewed is eligible, but segmenting by the number of rage clicks within a time period is not.

 New usage rules